-Voter ID: A more controversial proposal to protect the integrity of elections are voter identification (ID) laws that have been adopted by many states.
-According to the National Conference of State Legislatures, 35 states have voter ID laws in effect as of February 2020 and a 36th (North Carolina) has enacted a voter ID, but it is currently blocked by a temporary injunction from a federal judge.
+Voter ID: A more controversial proposal to protect the integrity of elections are voter identification (ID) laws that have been adopted by many Republican states.
+According to the National Conference of State Legislatures, 35 states have voter ID laws in effect as of June 2022.

 - States with strict voter ID laws allow voters without an acceptable ID to cast a provisional ballot and require them to return to the election office within a few days of Election Day with proper ID to have their vote counted.
 If the voter doesn’t return, the provisional ballot isn’t counted.